How To Increase Your Credit Score the Right Way

 Which should you pay off first to repair your credit?

-Most experts recommend the “debt avalanche” method which involves paying off debt in order of highest-to-lowest interest rate; so in the above example you’d go B, A, C. Mathematically, this method can save you money and lower your credit utilization ratio faster.
+Most experts recommend the “debt avalanche” method, which involves paying off debt in order of highest-to-lowest interest rate.
+So, in the above example, you’d go B, A, C.

 Once you fully pay off a card, do a little dance but don’t close the account.
 At least, not yet.
 Closing credit card accounts can hurt your credit score, so for now, it’s best to keep it open and just ensure that you keep paying it off.

-One of the most frustrating issues with credit scores is that it’s hard to get access to new credit without a good score, and you can’t work your way up to a good score without proving you can use credit.
+One of the most frustrating issues with credit scores is that it’s hard to get access to new credit without a good credit score, and you can’t work your way up to a good score without proving you can use credit.

 Otherwise, secured credit cards function just like any other credit card, which means making regular payments will boost your credit score.

-7. Hold off on nonessential loan applications
+7. Hold off on Nonessential Loan Applications

 One of the fastest ways to instantly ding your credit is to apply for more credit.

-A saving grace is that if you apply to multiple loans of the same type in a short time, e.g., you’re shopping for auto loans, the credit bureaus won’t ding your credit more than once.
+A saving grace is that if you apply to multiple loans of the same type in a short time (e.g., you’re shopping for auto loans), the credit bureaus won’t ding your credit more than once.
 The same is not true for credit card applications, which always result in a hard credit pull.

 Normally, the credit bureaus only track credit payments, so getting extra points for on-time electricity bills or your monthly rent could help boost your credit score while you go about your daily life.

 There are some free services, as well as some that charge a monthly fee.
 In some cases, the fee for these services is charged to you, as the payee, while others charge the landlord.
-Research the various options out there and, if you’re a renter, talk to your landlord to see which is the best one for your circumstances.

 FAQs